wakidurrahman/advanced-node-js/docs/books/node-book-fourth-edition/chapter-3/README.md

 ```

 This configuration instructs the destination stream to remain open even after the end event has been emitted by the source stream.

+## #️⃣ Transforming data with transform streams

+Transform streams allow us to consume input data, then process that data, and then output the data in processed form.
+We can use transform streams to handle data manipulation functionally and asynchronously.